 Whip up a batch of this Instant Pot Spaghetti Squash to replace your pasta!
-Best part?
-This is the easiest and fool-proof method to make these long, yellow strands.
+The best part?
+This is the easiest and fool-proof method to make these long, yellow strands with spaghetti squash in minutes.

 I wasn’t always a fan of spaghetti squash.
 Years ago, whenever my Atkins-Dieting pals extolled the virtues of this low-carb pasta substitute, I rolled my eyes and continued to shovel bowl after bowl of whole wheat pasta into my gaping maw.